mvanthoor/rustic-book/src/evaluation/material.md

 So a bishop and knight are still worth three pawns, but Euwe states that a rook cannot be exactly compensated.
 A knight + pawn is just a tiny bit too little, while a knight + two pawns is a tiny bit too much.
-Two rooks fall _just_ short of a queen, but rook + pawn is a bit over; same with 3 light pieces versus a queen.
+Two rooks fall _just_ short of a queen, but two rooks + pawn is a bit more than one queen.
+Three light pieces fall just short of the queen, but one extra pawn is half a pawn more.

+Things like this can determine the playing style of both chess players and chess engines.
+If a chess engine is programmed in such a way that three light pieces are exactly one queen it may give up its queen to win three light pieces, everything else being equal.
+Another engine, assuming the queen is half a pawn more than three light pieces, will not make that trade.

 Which is the best setup?
 It completely depends on your  playing style.
-I've tested both setups with Rustic Alpha 1 and 2, and with my own hand-written PST's (Piece-Square Tables), the first setup is the better.
+I've tested both setups with Rustic Alpha 1 and 2, and with my own hand-written Piece Square Tables (PSQT's), the first setup is a little stronger.
 Versions of Rustic with the first setup are about 30-40 Elo stronger than the ones with the second setup.
 If I had written my PST's differently, it could have been the other way around, so in your engine, try both.

-For more information about PST's, see the chapter about Piece-Square tables.
-Also take into account that later, the material values will be worked directly into the Piece-Square tables, and these will then be automatically tuned.
+For more information about PSQT's, see the next chapter.
+Also take into account that later, the material values will be worked directly into the PSQT's as mentioned in the sidenote above, and these will then be automatically tuned.
 This is going to be discussed in the "Tapering and Tuning" chapter.